noahehall/theBookOfNoah/0current/scripting.md

     - `PWD` prints the working directory
     - `OLDPWD` the previous dir if there is one
     - `dirs` prints all the directories in the stack, dependent on using `pushd` and `popd`
-    - echo `DIRSTACK` prints the current working directoy ?
+  - `DIRSTACK` array variable containing the current ocntents of the directory stack

   - related programs
     - `pushd` cds to and adds the path to the dirstack